-6 Project name Understanding the role that genetics play in Parkinson's (F-2301)
+13 Project name Understanding the role that genetics play in Parkinson's (F-2301)

 Lead researcher Dr Sophie Farrow

 Start and end date June 2024 to June 2027

 Location University of Oxford

 Cost £300,000

-Type: Life Stage: Scientific discoveries

 Our understanding of what causes Parkinson's is limited.
 This study aims to explore how and why some changes in certain genes can increase a person's risk of Parkinson's.